GoogleChromeLabs/quicklink/README.md

 ### Ad-related considerations

-Sites that rely on ads as a source of monetization should not prefetch ad-links, to avoid unintentionally countinig clicks against those ad placements, which can lead to inflated Ad CTR (click-through-rate).
+Sites that rely on ads as a source of monetization should not prefetch ad-links, to avoid unintentionally counting clicks against those ad placements, which can lead to inflated Ad CTR (click-through-rate).

 Ads appear on sites mostly in two ways: